silogen/kaiwo/docs/docs/reference/crds/aim.silogen.ai.md

 AIMNamespaceImageConfig defines image pull configuration for AIM workloads in the namespace.

-Configure one or more image pull secrets to access private registries hosting AIM images referenced by AIMClusterModel entries.
+Configure one or more image pull secrets to access private registries hosting AIM images referenced by AIMImage entries.

 Example: